 By the 1888-1889 winter season, James and Clémence Crafts had returned to Boston and resumed living at 59 Marlborough.
 They also maintained a home, Griffin Croft in Ridgefield, Connecticut.

-During the 1891-1892 winter season the Crafts were living elsewhere and 59 Marlborough was the home of Dr. James Johnson Ransom and his wife, Katherine Elizabeth (Touzalin) Ransom.
+During the 1891-1892 winter season the Crafts were traveling in Europe and 59 Marlborough was the home of Dr. James Johnson Ransom and his wife, Katherine Elizabeth (Touzalin) Ransom.
 He was a physician in Burlington, Iowa, and served as chief surgeon of the Santa Fe Railroad’s Hospital Association, credited for establishing several hospitals in communities served by the railroad (his brother-in-law, Albert Edward Touzalin, was president of the Santa Fe).
 The Ransoms probably were in Boston in connection with the impending marriage of Katherine Ransom’s niece, Ellen Floyd Touzalin, to textile manufacturer George Augustus Nickerson (they were married in November of 1892 in England and subsequently lived at 183 Commonwealth and in Dedham).

 In 1897, the Crafts added a rear ell designed by Peabody and Stearns.
 Plans for the remodeling are included in the Peabody and Stearns Collection in the Boston Public Library’s Arts Department (reference PS/MA.047).
 The drawings also include plans for a fifth story (penthouse) addition to be located in the center of the house between the front and rear chimneys; it appears this addition was not built.

 Click here to view the plans for the remodeling.

 59 Marlborough became the home of the Crafts’ son-in-law and daughter, Russell Sturgis Codman and Anna Kneeland (Crafts) Codman.
 Russell S. Codman was a real estate investor and broker.
 They previously had lived at 14 Gloucester.
 They also maintained a home in Manchester.